GuillaumeGermain/CNN/README.md

 ## Remark about the neural network and trainable parameters
 Who has taken a Computer Vision course or made a few tutorials on the topic, knows that pictures requires a lot of compute.
 64x64 format is quite small for pictures, and it has already 12228 dimensions.
 Plug directly a standard neural network on that, with say 1000 nodes, and you already have 12M parameters.
 This would moreover output results based on exact pixel positions, which is really not desirable.

-That's where convolution networks come handy.
-They contain in comparison very few parameters and, coupled with a typical max pooling, they encode important features from the picture while significantly reducing the size of the resulting feature vector.
+That's where convolution layers come handy.
+They contain in comparison very few parameters and, coupled with max pooling, they encode important features from the picture while significantly reducing the size of the resulting feature vector.

 Having a look again on the network structures: